Great Depression: Role of women and household economics

-Women's primary role was as housewives; without a steady flow of family income, their work became much harder in dealing with food and clothing and medical care.
+Women's primary role was as housewives; without a steady flow of family income, their work became much harder in dealing with food, clothing and medical care.
 Birthrates fell everywhere, as children were postponed until families could financially support them.
-The average birthrate for 14 major countries fell 12% from 19.3 births per thousand population in 1930, to 17.0 in 1935.
+The average birthrate for 14 major countries fell 12% from 19.3 births per thousand population in 1930 to 17.0 in 1935.
 In Canada, half of Roman Catholic women defied Church teachings and used contraception to postpone births.

-Among the few women in the labor force, layoffs were less common in the white-collar jobs and they were typically found in light manufacturing work.
-However, there was a widespread demand to limit families to one paid job, so that wives might lose employment if their husband was employed.
+Among the few women in the labor force, layoffs were less common in the white-collar jobs, and they were typically found in light manufacturing work.
+However, there was a widespread demand to limit families to one paid job so that wives might lose employment if their husband was employed.
 Across Britain, there was a tendency for married women to join the labor force, competing for part-time jobs especially.

-In France, very slow population growth, especially in comparison to Germany continued to be a serious issue in the 1930s.
+In France, very slow population growth, especially in comparison to Germany, continued to be a serious issue in the 1930s.
 Support for increasing welfare programs during the depression included a focus on women in the family.
 The Conseil Supérieur de la Natalité campaigned for provisions enacted in the Code de la Famille (1939) that increased state assistance to families with children and required employers to protect the jobs of fathers, even if they were immigrants.

 In rural and small-town areas, women expanded their operation of vegetable gardens to include as much food production as possible.
 In the United States, agricultural organizations sponsored programs to teach housewives how to optimize their gardens and to raise poultry for meat and eggs.
 Rural women made feed sack dresses and other items for themselves and their families and homes from feed sacks.
 In American cities, African American women quiltmakers enlarged their activities, promoted collaboration, and trained neophytes.
 Quilts were created for practical use from various inexpensive materials and increased social interaction for women and promoted camaraderie and personal fulfillment.